 This is something to think about “What about corruption or bribes?”
 Do you see that as a possibility?
 Is this an issue in your country?
 Would this be a part of your timeline?

 You are never alone with your project.
 A construction project is most of the time embedded in other developments.
 When you work on an apartment building in a city or a village, sometimes someone else is responsible for the site preparations.
 Maybe you need to demolish an old building and this could be organized as a separate project with its own timeline and manager.
 The end of the demolition is the start of the work of your contractor.
 After your project is ready and delivered, the municipality will make or refurbish the public space.
 After the construction contractor is gone, the gardener comes in to do the garden.
 The end of your project could be the start of another.
-When the contractor delivers a Museum to a client, they cannot use it for its purpose.
+When the contractor delivers a Museum to a client, they cannot use it immediately for its purpose.
 They need to bring in the art and artifacts and hang them on the walls.
-They need to test the indoor air quality, to protect the artifacts and maybe the festive opening is a project in itself.
+They need to test the indoor air quality, to protect the artifacts.
+And maybe the festive opening is a project in itself.
 Aligning your work with the work of others is part of your task and timeline or schedule.
-On Brightspace, we published the timeline of the multi-functional building in Amsterdam South East.
-If you study it, you will recognize the issues mentioned above.

 Making a schedule or a timeline is one thing.
 Moving the project forward and steering the process is the next thing.
 There are several ways to control the progress of the project and many of them are in the literature.
-I wrote a blog post about control for week five. https://www.ronaldvanwarmerdam.nl/2021/07/control-dcm-week-5/
+You could also check my post about control in week five.